troessner/articles/draft-the-rockstar-killer-ninja-10xcoder-and-you.markdown

 I had never thought about it this (apparently nobody had) but in hindsight, this seems to make sense, doesn't it?

-If you're know thinking "damn, I'm not the most emphatic person on this planet" like I did after reading this, there are good news for you.
-Like almost all other skills you can learn empathy as well.
+If you're now thinking "damn, I'm not the most emphatic person on this planet for sure" like I did after reading this, don't worry - like almost all other skills you can learn empathy as well.

-Chad Fowler wrote an [excellent article](http://lifehacker.com/why-empathy-is-your-most-important-skill-and-how-to-pr-1505011685) on the subject.
+Chad Fowler wrote an [excellent article](http://lifehacker.com/why-empathy-is-your-most-important-skill-and-how-to-pr-1505011685) on the subject with a lot of good advice on how develop your empathy skills.
 You also might want to check out ["Six Habits of Highly Empathic People"](http://greatergood.berkeley.edu/article/item/six_habits_of_highly_empathic_people1).

 ### Communication

 ![Communication](https://d3rtdcymtfngrm.cloudfront.net/wp-content/uploads/2012/11/communication.jpg)

-Again, this is a fuzzy field.
+Communication skills is probably one of the fuzziest attributes in all soft skills.
 There's a surprisingly thin line between a succinct mail sent out to all stakeholders and huge fyi mails by default as part of a "cover your ass" mentality.

-What makes for good communication?
+**What makes for good communication?**

 * Being succinct but still assuming that your receiver has little knowledge about the topic.
 Yes, that means you should always start with a short introduction and not jump right into the middle even when you think that all stakeholders already know what it is about.
 Because there's a high chance they don't when [you just assume context](http://blogs.gartner.com/hank-barnes/2016/02/16/the-dangers-of-assuming-context/).
 * Knowing whom to include